1. Introduction

 As our population and technological prowess have grown, so has our impact.
 According to many geologists, we’re now living in the Anthropocene Age.

 To say that we’re living in the Anthropocene is to say that humans have become the dominant biological force on the planet.
-If you include our effects on the atmosphere (such as emitting gases like carbon dioxide, methane, and a variety of pollutants) and the water cycle (damming and otherwise controlling rivers), we’ve become a geological force, too.
+If you include our effects on the atmosphere, such as emitting gases like carbon dioxide and methane that are warming our planet and altering the water cycle, then we’ve become a geological force, too.

 4. Habitat Fragmentation